review/logger-py/README.md

 2. Have `add_*` automatically create the initial frame?
 3. Make all parameters to `add_*` optional.
 4. Automatically update first frame if subsequent frame changes position, rotation, scale, etc.
+5. Add ability to change color and visibility of objects (add to player).